 Gravity, pregnancy and changes in weight can all cause breasts to sag, even after breast lift surgery.
 Implants, however, are less affected by gravity than human breast tissue is.
 When you undergo the breast augmentation and mastopexy procedure, your breasts will typically remain full and perky for a longer period of time, and may not require future procedures.

-Before your surgery, Dr. Walden will discuss with you the type of incision she will make.
+Before your surgery, we will discuss with you the type of incision she will make.
 Three common types of incisions used in breast lifts include: a circular incision around the areola (usually in tuberous breast deformity); a lollipop-shaped incision that circles the areola and then travels down to the breast crease; and a lollipop-shaped incision with an additional semi-circular incision along the breast crease (the incisions form the shape of an anchor), which is the standard method of breast lift.
 The type of incision used depends on your breast shape and size.
 The implants will then be inserted and the incisions closed.

 How Long Does Breast Lift With Augmentation Surgery Take?